 OVRCameraRig is a custom VR camera that may be used to replace the regular Unity Camera in a scene.
-Drag an OVRCameraRig into your scene and you will be able to start viewing the scene with the Gear VR and Rift.
+Drag an OVRCameraRig into your scene and you will be able to start viewing the scene.

 The primary benefit to using OVRCameraRig is that it provides access to OVRManager, which provides the main interface to the VR hardware.
 If you do not need such access, a standard Unity camera may be easily configured to add basic VR support; see Unity VR Support for more information.

 OVRCameraRig contains one Unity camera, the pose of which is controlled by head tracking; two “anchor” Game Objects for the left and right eyes; and one “tracking space” Game Object that allows you to fine-tune the relationship between the head tracking reference frame and your world.
 The rig is meant to be attached to a moving object, such as a character walking around, a car, a gun turret, et cetera.
 This replaces the conventional Camera.

 The following scripts (components) are attached to the OVRCameraRig prefab:

 Learn more about the OVRCameraRig and OVRManager components in Unity Components.